-Currently, Coos Bay Municipal Code Chapter 17.240 Empire Waterfront Settlement Design Review, sets forth goals and standards to review the exterior of structures and signage along Newmark Ave. and S. Empire Boulevards.
-The design standards are based on evoking the architectural style of buildings and signage as it may have existed in the late 1800's.
-The standards have come under some scrutiny as being too difficult to implement and understand even though there were several successful projects.
+Currently, Coos Bay Municipal Code Chapter 17.240 Empire Waterfront Settlement Design Review sets forth goals and standards to review the exterior of structures and signage along Newmark Ave. and S. Empire Boulevards.
+The design standards are based on evoking the architectural style of buildings and signage as it may have existed in the late 1800's to early 1900's.
+The standards have come under some scrutiny as being too difficult to implement and understand.

-In order to produce a newly refined design code for this area, the City hired a planning consultant (The Morgan CPS Group, Inc.) to revise and update the standards.
-The new standards are intended to provide a framework which encourages economic development and to regulate the exterior appearance of buildings in the area making them more attractive to potential businesses and developers.
+On September 3, 2013, a revised draft of the Empire Design Standards was presented to the City Council reflecting some proposed changes to an earlier version that was pieced together by staff and a hired a planning consultant (The Morgan CPS Group, Inc.).
+These proposed changes reflect a revised and updated approach to the current standards.
+They are more inclusive of a variety of architectural designs and they streamline the land use review.
+The new standards are intended to provide a framework which encourages increased economic development in the design area, and they seek to regulate the exterior appearance of buildings in the area making them more attractive to potential businesses and developers.
+The proposed changes also provide applicants the following process options: